trigger point therapy deep tissue massage in Brighton

 I first trained in Trigger Point Therapy in 2018 at the Jing Advanced Massage School in Brighton.
 Since then, it’s become one of my go-to tools for helping people shift long-held tension and find real, lasting relief.

-If you’ve ever had a knot in your shoulder that just won’t budge, or a dull ache that seems to radiate elsewhere in the body, you may have experienced a trigger point.
+If you have ever had a knot in your shoulder that just won’t budge, or a dull ache that seems to radiate elsewhere in the body, you may have experienced a trigger point.
 This focused, clinical style of bodywork is incredibly effective for both acute pain and those stubborn, mysterious aches that don’t seem to respond to regular massage.

 At Jing, I was trained to take a whole-body, structural view.
 That means I rarely focus only on the area that hurts.
 Instead, I consider how tension moves through fascial and muscular chains.
 For example, upper back tension might relate to postural patterns in the hips, and hip pain may originate in the legs or lower back.
-I often blend Trigger Point Therapy with other techniques like Swedish massage, myofascial release, or grounding holds to integrate the work and make it easier for the nervous system to receive.
+I often blend Trigger Point Therapy with other techniques like Swedish massage, myofascial release, gua sha/scraping, or grounding holds to integrate the work and make it easier for the nervous system to receive.

-What to Expect in a Session
+What to expect in a session

 Anna Bihari